ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

 CLI command ``ray status``
 ----------------------------
-You can monitor node status and resource usage by running (on the head node) a CLI command ``ray status``.
+You can monitor node status and resource usage by running the CLI command, ``ray status``, on the head node.
 It displays

 - **Node Status**: Nodes that are running and autoscaling up or down.
 Addresses of running nodes.
 Information about pending nodes and failed nodes.
 - **Resource Usage**: The Ray resource usage of the cluster.
-E.g., requested CPUs from all Ray tasks and actors.
+For example, requested CPUs from all Ray Tasks and Actors.
 Number of GPUs that are used.

 Following is an example output: